haythemtellili/mlops-azure/README.md

 ## Next Steps:
 - Configure Environment Variables in YML Files
-- Set Up AzureML Compute and Enable Access to Blob Storage (Consider Managed Identities)
+- Review and Define Alerting and Monitoring Rules Using Application Insights
 - Choose Between GitHub Actions or Azure DevOps for CI/CD
-- Review and Define Alerting and Monitoring Rules Using Application Insights